Jo Zayner: Career

 Zayner self-identifies as a biohacker and believes in the importance of letting the general public participate in scientific experimentation, rather than leaving it segregated to labs.
 Zayner found the academic biohacking community to be exclusive and hierarchical, particularly with respect to the types of people who decide what is "safe".
 She hopes that their projects can let even more people experiment in their homes.
 Other scientists have responded that biohacking is inherently exclusive for its dependence on leisure time and money, and that deviance from general safety rules could lead to even harsher regulations for all.
 Zayner's public CRISPR kit campaign coincided with wider public scrutiny over genetic modification.
 Zayner maintained that these fears were based on misunderstandings of the product, as genetic experiments on yeast and bacteria cannot produce a viral epidemic.
 In April 2015, Zayner ran a hoax on Craigslist to raise awareness about the future potential of forgery in forensic genetic testing.
-In 2017 during a biotechnology conference in San Francisco, Zayner publicly injected herself with CRISPR and is the first known person to do so.
+In 2017 during the biotechnology conference SynBioBeta in San Francisco, Zayner publicly injected herself with CRISPR and is the first known person to do so.
 Zayner targeted the myostatin gene, which encodes a protein that inhibits muscle growth, acting as a natural regulator to prevent excessive muscle development.
 By using CRISPR technology, she aimed to "knock out" this gene in the muscle cells of her forearm.
 The intent was to disrupt the gene's function, potentially allowing for localized muscle growth.
 Zayner's CRISPR kit was displayed at the Cooper Hewitt's 2019 Nature Design Triennial.

 In February 2016, Zayner attempted a full body microbiome transplant on herself, including a fecal transplant, to experiment with microbiome engineering and to see if she could treat her gastrointestinal and other health issues.
 The microbiome from the donor's feces successfully transplanted in Zayner's gut according to DNA sequencing done on samples.
 This experiment was documented by filmmakers Kate McLean and Mario Furloni and turned into the short documentary film Gut Hack.

 In December 2016, Zayner created a fluorescent beer by engineering yeast to contain the green fluorescent protein from jellyfish.
 Zayner's company, The ODIN, released kits to allow people to create their own engineered fluorescent yeast, which was met with some controversy as the FDA declared that the green fluorescent protein can be seen as a color additive.
 Zayner views the kit as a way that an individual can use genetic engineering to create new things in their everyday life.